riverlike14/riverlike14.github.io/computer/web-development/react/_posts/2023-01-17-Some-Button-Theory.md

 - `<Button purpose="primary" rounded outline />` does fine.
 - But `<Button primary rounded outline />` reads better.

-# Validate Props with PropTypes
+# Validating Props with PropTypes

 `<Button />` component does not expect multiple purposes.
 - No more than one `primary`, `secondary`, `success`, `warning`, `danger` props can be passed.